 Heritage Shiraz

-Heritage Shiraz is a single-varietal wine from our estate vineyard.
+Heritage Shiraz is a single-varietal expression drawn entirely from our estate vineyard—an authentic reflection of place and lineage.

 Decant for one hour or more.
 Serving temperature: 65°F